carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 Let's look, how whole method could be implemented.

-1. we have to start from the bad news.
+1. We have to start with the bad news.
 Consider function self and cross-referencing cases:

 .. code-block:: c++